This sweet roll is pure Texas.

 They mysteriously return to lay eggs on the same beach where they were born and man has been one of their biggest enemies since their meat is tasty, their shells can be fashioned into ornaments, their body parts dried and ground into Oriental medicine.

 A sea turtle rescue center operates on South Padre Island’s Gulf Shores Drive.
-Volunteers staff it, donations keep it alive, and injured or sick turtles inhabit a series of lined swimming pool tanks inside.
+Volunteers staff it, donations keep it alive, and injured or sick turtles inhabit a series of lined swimming pool tanks inside the rehabilitation center.

-Some turtles are victims of boat propellers, some get injured in fishing nets, some lose limbs to sharks.
-Life as a turtle has dangers and crossing oceans isn’t for the faint of heart.
-When the turtles are recovered from their setbacks, they are released back into the Gulf, tagged, monitored, and celebrated.
+Some turtles have been victims of boat propellers, some were injured in fishing nets, some lost a limb to sharks.
+Life as a turtle has dangers but when the turtles are recovered from their setbacks, they are released back into the Gulf, tagged, monitored, and celebrated.

 Allison is a current resident turtle with a prothesis.
-Losing a tail, she has been fitted with a rubber one that lets her glide in her small tank like a Gulf War veteran with new robotic legs.
-Victims of carelessness, malice, chance, turtles are easy to love and people love to buy turtle memorabilia in the gift shop.
+Losing her tail, she has been fitted with a new rubber one that lets her glide in her small tank like a Gulf War veteran with new robotic legs.
+Victims of carelessness, malice, chance, turtles are easy to love and people support the turtle cause by buying turtle memorabilia in the gift shop.

 Our safety tanks take the form of halfway houses, hospitals, psych wards, jails, and churches.

-There are days we don’t want to be released into the world again, either.
+There are plenty of days we aren’t ready to be released into the world again, either.

-This Padre Island surf isn’t the best but this wind is still strong and steady.
+This Padre Island surf isn’t the best but the wind here is usually strong and steady.

-Kite surfers combine kites and surfboards and hitch themselves to the wind for a free ride.
+Kite surfers combine kites and surfboards and hitch themselves to the wind for free rides, skimming the top of the surf like stones thrown across the top of a lake’s surface.

-An older surfer with a red kite laments that there ” isn’t enough wind! ”
+An older surfer with a red kite laments that there ” isn’t enough wind ” as he holds a finger up to test which direction it is coming into the beach.

-Letting nature pull you for a free ride is fun.
+Letting nature pull you for a free ride is hard to beat.

-Sharing the water with others who love what you love is even more fun.
+Sharing the water with others who love what you love is also fun.
+There are several of these kite surfers out there, taking care not to run into each other,